Mental Health Issues in Criminal Justice

 But what does “high risk” actually mean?
 And how are different mental health issues evaluated?
 The County Justice and Behavioral Health Improvement Project has created a ranking system.
 Individuals are assessed based on criminal risk, the severity of their illness, and their level of substance abuse (which often accompanies an underlying illness).

 This system places individuals in one of eight groups.
 Using these groups, local law enforcement, judges, and parole/probation officers have a framework to personalize responses to people with mental health issues who come into contact with the criminal justice system.

 Though that first point of contact with the criminal justice system is usually police, the processing phase presents a major opportunity for change.
 NAMI promotes diversion (to something other than incarceration) at this stage through its Stepping Up Initiative.

 The idea is simple: After a mentally ill person is arrested, but before they go to trial, they can be steered away from jail toward treatment.
 According to the NCSL, 24 states allow pretrial diversion for defendants with a mental illness.
 NAMI would like to see that number swell to all 50, though the Stepping Up Initiative bypasses states to work with local communities.

 One form of diversion is a mental health court.
 These courts focus on rehabilitation and supervision rather than punishment.
 It’s a place where people accused of committing crimes connected to their mental illness can go instead of a standard court.
-And thanks to the Judges’ and Psychiatrists’ Leadership Initiative and the American Psychiatric Association Foundation, judges in the traditional court system are now getting mental health training so they better understand the options.

 What About Law Enforcement?